The biggest financial mistake a person can make is not having a retirement financial plan

 - Educate yourself about retirement savings plan management

 - Bonus Tip 1: Plan for an income for life

 - Bonus Tip 2 Take professional investment advice that works

 1)An Important ingredient for hitch-free retired life: Provide for contingencies

-Lack of government social security schemes and retirement benefits to self-employed and private sector employees creates requirement for more provision for contingencies after retirement.
+The lack of government, social security schemes, and retirement benefits for self-employed and private sector employees create a requirement for more provision for contingencies after retirement.